 Ingredients

-• 12 lamb loin chops
+• 12 lamb chops

 • Kosher salt and freshly ground black pepper